 Floral Resources of key Afromontane Tree Species Predict Sunbird Distribution and Abundance in Ngel Nyaki Forest, Taraba State- Nigeria

-Background: Species diversity is a community attribute that is directly related to ecosystem productivity and trophic structure.
-Bird’s choice of habitat and by extension their distribution depends largely on the availability of critical resources.
-Abundance and diversity assessment of sunbird species at Ngel Nyaki forest reserve was conducted
+Background: Species diversity is an important indicator of ecosystem productivity and trophic structure.
+The distribution of birds in different habitats depends largely on the availability of critical resources.
+The study assessed the abundance and diversity assessment of sunbird species at Ngel Nyaki forest reserve was conducted

 during and after peak periods of flowering of key bird visited tree species.